Bossax/ONR_RAP/README.md

 - *update_hyd_pos.m*: calculates a new hydrophone geodesic position using the original position and position offsets given by inverse solutions.

+- *corr_len_cal.mlx*: calculates correlation length scales from travel time data and plot variograms of the datasets.

 ### Data
+**TX_RX_Output** contains transmissiona and reception data files calcualted from raw data using scripts in the Routine folder.
+These are the files used for subsequent analyses in this project.

 - h….ctd: CTD cast data

 - ioc_station…csv: tide data